Get involved

 Collecting soil samples at Salix lapponum populations, showing a fungal fruiting body of Laccaria laccata associated with the willow.
 Photo: Sarah Watts

 A grant was awarded to Sarah H. Watts at University of Stirling to support her PhD project researching montane scrub restoration in Scotland.
-The 6-year study intends to aid the development of conservation management techniques, increase the resilience of the habitat and expand the treeline.

 Outcomes